-In December 2014, one of the Dutch regulators, the Netherlands Authority for the Financial Markets (the "AFM"), published a report on crowdfunding, titled 'Crowdfunding - Towards a sustainable sector'.
-In the report, regulatory bottlenecks are identified by the AFM which could impede a sustainable development of crowdfunding in the Netherlands.
-The report provides some insight of the reasoning of the AFM and includes the AFM's recommendations how the crowdfunding market in the Netherlands can develop into a sustainable one.
+In December 2014, one of the Dutch regulators, the Netherlands Authority for the Financial Markets (the "AFM"), published a report on Crowdfunding, titled 'Crowdfunding - Towards a sustainable sector'.
+In the report, regulatory bottlenecks are identified by the AFM which could impede a sustainable development of Crowdfunding in the Netherlands.
+The report provides some insight of the reasoning of the AFM and includes the AFM's recommendations how the Crowdfunding market in the Netherlands can develop into a sustainable one.

-Subsequently and in response to the report of the AFM, the Dutch Ministry of Finance published a draft decree providing for a more specific regulatory framework for crowdfunding in the Netherlands, in particular in respect of the lending model and the equity model.
+Subsequently and in response to the report of the AFM, the Dutch Ministry of Finance published a draft decree providing for a more specific regulatory framework for Crowdfunding in the Netherlands, in particular in respect of the lending model and the equity model.
 This draft decree was open for consultation until 29 April 2015, following which the draft decree needed to go through the regular procedure for adoption.
 Main part of this procedure is the advice of the Dutch Council of State (Raad van State).
 This advice was only recently published on 29 February 2016 in the Government Gazette (Staatscourant) together with the draft decree including some further amendments on the basis of the advice of the Council of State.
 Although it was contemplated to have the draft decree enter into force as per 1 January 2016, this deadline was not satisfied.
-The Dutch Ministry of Finance informed the market on 14 December 2015 that the entering into force of this new 'Crowdfunding Decree' is expected ultimately as per 1 April 2016.2
+On 16 March 2016, the new 'Crowdfunding Decree' was published in the Bulletin of Acts and Decrees.2 The new 'Crowdfunding Decree' has entered into force as per 1 April 2016.

-In anticipation of the entering into force of the new Crowdfunding Decree, the AFM published a newsletter on 10 December 2015 listing new provisions applicable to crowdfunding platforms using the equity model or the lending model only.
-These new provisions were partially amended on 21 January 2015.
+In anticipation of the entering into force of the new Crowdfunding Decree, the AFM published a newsletter on 10 December 2015 listing new provisions applicable to Crowdfunding platforms using the equity model or the lending model only.
+These new provisions were partially amended on 21 January 2016 and became applicable as per 1 April 2016 as well.